Douglas-Machado/currency-server/README.md

 ### Using

-  Configure your .env url and apikey.
-Url example: [API documentation](https://www.currencyconverterapi.com/docs)
+  Make sure to add your apiKey in .env [Free API key](https://free.currencyconverterapi.com/free-api-key)

   Run `npm install` to get the packages